Speed of sound: Compression and shear waves

 In a gas or liquid, sound consists of compression waves.
 In solids, waves propagate as two different types.
 A longitudinal wave is associated with compression and decompression in the direction of travel, and is the same process in gases and liquids, with an analogous compression-type wave in solids.
-Only compression waves are supported in gases and liquids.
+Only compression waves are propagated through fluids (gases and liquids).
 An additional type of wave, the transverse wave, also called a shear wave, occurs only in solids because only solids support elastic deformations.
-It is due to elastic deformation of the medium perpendicular to the direction of wave travel; the direction of shear-deformation is called the "polarization" of this type of wave.
+It is due to elastic deformation of the medium perpendicular to the direction of wave travel; the direction of shear deformation is called the "polarization" of this type of wave.
 In general, transverse waves occur as a pair of orthogonal polarizations.

 These different waves (compression waves and the different polarizations of shear waves) may have different speeds at the same frequency.
 Therefore, they arrive at an observer at different times, an extreme example being an earthquake, where sharp compression waves arrive first and rocking transverse waves seconds later.

 The speed of a compression wave in a fluid is determined by the medium's compressibility and density.
 In solids, the compression waves are analogous to those in fluids, depending on compressibility and density, but with the additional factor of shear modulus which affects compression waves due to off-axis elastic energies which are able to influence effective tension and relaxation in a compression.
 The speed of shear waves, which can occur only in solids, is determined simply by the solid material's shear modulus and density.

 Equations

-The speed of sound in mathematical notation is conventionally represented by c, from the Latin celeritas meaning "velocity".
+The speed of sound in mathematical notation is conventionally represented by c, from the Latin celeritas meaning "swiftness".

 For fluids in general, the speed of sound c is given by the Newton–Laplace equation: